 The Complaint fails to present a basis for a finding of misconduct.
-All of Complainant's allegations concern the substance of the Subject Judge's official actions, rulings, findings, and orders, and the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
+All of Complainant's allegations concern the substance of the Subject Judge's official actions, rulings, findings, and orders in the above-described case, and the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
 Judicial-Conduct Rule 11(c)(1)(B).
-For this reason, this Complaint is DISMISSED.
+For these reasons, this Complaint is DISMISSED.